 The multidisciplinary team (MDT)

 When you have a diagnosis of cancer, your case will be discussed at your hospital's appropriate multidisciplinary team (MDT) meeting.
-There is an MDT for each type of cancer, and team members meet, usually every week, to discuss all new patients with that type of cancer in their hospital, and the continuing care of others.
+There is an MDT for each type of cancer.
+The MDT usually meet weekly to discuss new patients and the continuing care of existing patients.

-Your clinical nurse specialist is part of the team and is the link between you and the team.
-Your GP will be kept informed too, by letters from your consultant.
+Your clinical nurse specialist (or CNS) is part of the MDT and is the link between you and the team.
+Your GP will also be kept informed by letters from your consultant.
 You also have opportunities to decide which of the options for your treatment are best for you.

 The MDT is made up of people who are expert in different areas of medicine.
-Every team works by following national guidelines or rules on how they should work with each other, with your GP and with the other specialist services.
+A typical team may include:

 - a lead clinician (normally a physician or surgeon) who takes responsibility for the service